-Updated: 12:11 p.m.
-Police sought DNA samples from the fiancée of Raymond Clark III, who pleaded not guilty in January to the murder of Annie Le GRD ’13, because they thought her DNA might match traces found at the crime scene, according to documents released today.
+Police sought DNA samples from the fiancée of Raymond Clark III, who pleaded not guilty in January to the murder of Annie Le GRD ’13, because they thought her DNA might match traces found at the crime scene, according to a search warrant released last week.

-The fiancée, Jennifer Hromadka, has not been a suspect in the investigation, her attorney, Robert Berke, said in December.
+The fiancée, Jennifer Hromadka, has not been named as a suspect in the investigation.
 But police requested her DNA on Nov.
-25 in hopes of determining whether it matched an unknown female DNA sample found in Clark’s apartment and on the inside of a bloody green pen at the crime scene, according to the search warrant just released.
+25 in order to determine whether it matched an unknown female DNA sample found in Clark’s apartment and on the inside of a bloody green pen at the crime scene, according to the search warrant.

-Berke said he did not know whether Hromadka’s DNA matched any traces found in the crime scene or whether she was now considered a suspect in the case.
+Hromadka’s attorney, Robert Berke, said last week that he did not know whether Hromadka’s DNA matched any traces found in the crime scene or whether she was now considered a suspect in the case.

-Joseph Lopez, one of Clark’s defense lawyers, said he does not believe DNA testing for the investigation has been completed and does not know whether Hromadka is a suspect.
+Joseph Lopez, one of Clark’s defense lawyers, said last week that he does not believe DNA testing for the investigation has been completed and does not know whether Hromadka is a suspect.
 He added that because they have been dating, their DNA most likely would be found together in various places.